kreutz-lab/COVID19Surveillance/README.md

 21.04.2021
 * Added first code version

 22.04.2021
-* Comments and Clean-Up in core model functions 23.04.2021
+* Comments and Clean-Up in core model functions

+23.04.2021
 * More comments in core model functions

+26.04.2021
+* Comments and renaming of paper analysis functions

+05.05.2021
+* Finalized comments to paper analysis functions